QingrunZhangLab/cLD/README.md

 ### Variance Comparison
 **'cldVar.py'** calculate the variance of cLD based on the filtered gene file.
 The input is:
-  \-  filtered gene file from filter
+  \-  filtered gene file from the filter
-**'ldVar.py'** estimate the variance of LD based of the original SNV file.
+**'ldVar.py'** estimate the variance of LD based on the original SNV file.
 The inputs are:
   \-  SNP file
   \-  specify the chromosome